Minor in English

 Hands-on Activities

-Students also participate in various literary and cultural trips, such as visiting the ruins of Tintern Abbey, Jane Austen's home in Bath, and literary sites in New York City.
-These experiences offer a unique perspective on literature and culture, fostering a deeper appreciation and understanding of the texts studied in class.
+Additionally, students participate in literary and cultural trips to sites like the ruins of Tintern Abbey, Jane Austen’s home in Bath, and various literary landmarks in New York City.
+These experiences deepen their appreciation and understanding of literature and culture beyond the classroom.

 What You’ll Learn: